enrondata/enron-people/README.md

 * Enron Email Address
 * Custodian Username associated with FERC email distribution

+The data is presented in the [System for Cross-domain Identity Management (SCIM) standard format](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management).

 ## Usage

 This is designed to be used with the FERC Enron Email Dataset as distributed in several forms.